 The Holder should be able to access their rights in situations where online security checks are not available when most needed.
 This is especially true in disasters.

 The device must support the expected Holder’s languages and abilities where needed.
-Solutions include initial training and any help screens available to the Holder.
+Solutions include initial training and help screens available to the Holder.
 While it is not a good plan to rely on the Holder for the security of the device, it is always the case that the Holder can make choices that damage security.

 Terms and Definitions